-H.B.
-No. 3020 proposes amendments to the Education Code regarding the issuance of statewide standing orders for the prescription of epinephrine auto-injectors, medication for respiratory distress, and opioid antagonists to public and private schools in Texas.
-The bill introduces new provisions that empower the commissioner of state health services, or the chief medical executive if the commissioner is not a physician, to issue these standing orders to school districts and charter schools.
-Additionally, the bill clarifies that these standing orders are not required to be patient-specific, allowing for the administration of these medications to individuals without a prior physician-patient relationship.
+The bill, H.B.
+No. 3020, amends the Education Code to establish statewide standing orders for the prescription of epinephrine auto-injectors, medication for respiratory distress, and opioid antagonists to public and private schools in Texas.
+It introduces new provisions that empower the commissioner of state health services, or the chief medical executive if the commissioner is not a physician, to issue these standing orders to school districts and charter schools.
+The bill specifies that these standing orders are not required to be patient-specific, allowing the medications to be administered to individuals without a prior physician-patient relationship.

-The bill amends Sections 38.211 and 38.225 of the Education Code, adding Subsections (b-1) to both sections to facilitate the issuance of standing orders for the specified medications.
-The language emphasizes the non-requirement of a patient-specific order, thereby streamlining the process for schools to respond to medical emergencies involving allergic reactions, respiratory distress, or opioid overdoses.
-The act is set to take effect immediately upon receiving a two-thirds vote from both houses of the legislature or on September 1, 2025, if such a vote is not achieved.
+Additionally, the bill amends existing language in Sections 38.211 and 38.225 of the Education Code to include these new standing orders.
+The amendments clarify that both the epinephrine auto-injectors and opioid antagonists can be administered under the new standing orders without the need for a specific patient prescription.
+The bill is set to take effect immediately upon receiving a two-thirds vote from both houses of the legislature, or on September 1, 2025, if such a vote is not achieved.

 Statutes affected: